 I don’t know why, but my legs quivered with weakness, and huge butterflies flapped against the walls of my stomach as I approached the kitchen.

 I tried to remember the reason I hyperventilated as I walked.
 Oh yeah!
-I had never worked a job in another language.
-I had never had to understand and carry out instruction in a language other than English.
+I had never worked a job in another language or country.
+I had never had to understand and carry out instruction in anything other than English.
 And unlike many of my American comrades, I had been assigned to a job alone, absolutely alone.
 I had no friends with whom to share the terror!

 I saw the cook, Chaya, waiting for me just inside the large kitchen door.
-With all the courage I could muster, I stepped over the threshold of the kitchen doorway and mumbled out my Hebrew words.
-Chaya grabbed my face with both hands, stroked my head and hair over and over (a very Eastern European thing to do), and exclaimed in Hebrew, “I am so glad you speak Hebrew!”
+With all the courage I could muster, I stepped over the threshold of the wooden doorway and mumbled out my Hebrew words.
+Chaya grabbed my face with both hands, stroked my head and hair over and over (a very endearingly Jewish thing to do), and exclaimed in Hebrew, “I am so glad you speak Hebrew!”

 I knew just enough to be dangerous.
 I had studied for two years formally before arriving in Israel.
 But I had learned in the sterile environment of a classroom, which was entirely different than the situation in which I suddenly found myself: LIVE HEBREW 24/7 with no subtitles.